Questions All Bloggers Need To Ask Part 3: Setting Sail

 Testing The Waters and Where To Begin

-A few weeks I wrote a post about Questions All Bloggers Need To Ask. and last week we learned How to Define our Niche.
-This week we are going to test the waters.
-If you would like a quick review of what we worked on to date please follow the links above and read parts 1 and 2 again.
+If you would like a quick review of what we worked on to date please follow the links above.
+Read parts 1 and 2 again.
 The rest of us will wait with our checklists, pencils and note paper while you catch up.

 When you first learned to swim did you stand near the edge of the water?
 Slowly put in one toe, then lower yourself into the water until you were sufficiently wet enough to let go of the edge?
 Or did you dive in head first and surface screaming and exhilerated by the cold water?